 Rob is well known for his representation of the late U.S. Senator Ted Stevens, who was indicted on ethics charges less than 100 days before he was to stand for re-election.
 Senator Stevens was exonerated when it was revealed that the prosecution had hidden evidence from the defense.
 The American Lawyer described Williams & Connolly’s work on the case as “one of the best criminal defense performances in memory, resulting in a heightened scrutiny of prosecutors that will affect the Justice Department for years to come.”

-With client permission Rob has written a book about the Stevens case.
+With client permission and encouragement, Rob wrote a book about the Stevens case.
 Bob Woodward of The Washington Post describes the book Not Guilty: The Unlawful Prosecution of U.S. Senator Ted Stevens as a “public service…a shocking, deeply sobering tale that every American worried about the concentration of power in the federal government should read and study.”
 Barry Scheck, co-director of the Innocence Project, describes it as a “riveting account from one of our country’s great lawyers.”
 Retired federal judge Nancy Gertner describes it as “an extraordinarily important book, a must read not only for lawyers, but federal judges.”

 Rob, together with his colleagues Craig Singer and Simon Latcovich, has also authored Federal Criminal Discovery, the first book devoted entirely to the topic of discovery in federal criminal cases.
 The American Bar Association describes the book as an “invaluable resource for judges, academics, prosecutors, and defense lawyers.”